ChukwuEmekaAjah/scientist/readme.md

 - exp.Use: Runs the original implementation of the function or method to be experimented on
 - exp.Try: Runs the new implementation of the function or method
 - exp.Run: Executes `.Try` and `.Use` and then returns the values from `.Use`
+- scientist.New: Creates a new experiment struct and returns a pointer to the created experiment.

 Properties of the <b>Experiment</b> struct:
 - exp.Result: It's a struct that contains fields on the duration of the experiment, duration of the control experiment and that of the candidates.

+## Understanding API methods and properties
+WIP

 ## Contributing